Abul Maal Abdul Muhith: Criticism

-Abdul Muhith had faced criticism for his handling of the 2011 share market crash.
-He admitted to his mistakes in decisions related to the stock market in addition to the mistakes of the Security and Exchange Commission.
-Although the opposition leaders and protesting investors had called for his resignation, he refused and defended his position.
-He had appointed a probe committee to investigate the allegations against the Security Exchange Commission, however this also attracted criticism towards him as he consequently refused to publicly disclose the names of those accused of chicanery by this committee.
-Abdul Muhith became the center of a criticism after he had commented on the Hallmark money scam that the Tk 4,000 crore embezzled was a "meager amount".
+Abdul Muhith faced criticism for his handling of the 2011 share market crash.
+He admitted to mistakes in his decisions related to the stock market and to mistakes of the Bangladesh Securities and Exchange Commission.
+Although the opposition leaders and protesting investors called for his resignation, he refused and defended his position.
+He appointed a probe committee to investigate the allegations against the Securities Exchange Commission, but refused to publicly disclose the names of those accused by this committee.

+Abdul Muhith faced criticism after commenting that the Tk 4,000 crore embezzled in the Hallmark money scam was a "meager amount".
 He later apologized for his statement.

-Abdul Muhith had been criticised for consistently insulting Nobel laureate Muhammad Yunus and terming his comments as "totally rubbish" and also for saying Yunus has no integrity over the Grameen Bank issue.
-In September 2015, Abdul Muhith faced widespread criticisms for his remarks against the movement of public university teachers of Bangladesh seeking a separate pay scale.
+Abdul Muhith was criticised for describing Nobel laureate Muhammad Yunus's comments as "totally rubbish" and also for saying Yunus had no integrity over the Grameen Bank issue.

+In September 2015, Abdul Muhith faced widespread criticism for his remarks against the movement of public university teachers of Bangladesh seeking a separate pay scale.
 He later apologized for his remarks.
-At the same time, controversy was caused by VAT being imposed on the Bangladeshi private university education system: During this time, he made remarks that private university students receives 1000 taka pocket money per day in order to justify the VAT on private university bill.
+During this time, he justified the imposition of VAT on private university education by stating that private university students receive 1000 taka pocket money per day.
 This caused much uproar among the private university students.
 Abdul Muhith defended this decision.